Sarfaraz-ul-Haq/Sarfaraz-ul-Haq/README.md

 ### Panaversity - Agentic and Robotic AI Engineering

-* 🤝  Generative AI and Metaverse Enthusiast
-* 🌍  Based in Pakistan 🇵🇰
+* 🌍  Based in Pakistan
 * 🧠  Learning at Panaversity | PIAIC to build agentic systems for a better tomorrow.

 ### Skills